Quezon: Architectural heritage

+Tourism

+Quezon Province has a huge potential for optimum utilization of and considerable revenue generation from the tourism sector.
+There are 180 nature tourism attractions, 104 history and culture tourism attractions, and 42 customs and traditions.
+Also, there are 41 industrial tourism attractions and 41 sites for sports and recreational activities.
+Meanwhile, there are also several venues for shopping activities, health and wellness, and special events.

+There are 37 DOT-accredited tourism establishments with total of 1,533 rooms in the province in 2021.
+There are also numerous locally registered tourism establishments in Quezon Province such as beach resorts, private pools, tourist inns, etc., which cater to throngs of tourists from both within and outside the province.

+In 2021, a total of 2,034,485 tourist arrivals were recorded in the province, of which, 2,033,779 tourists were domestic and 706 tourists were foreign.

 Beaches and springs

 To the north, the island of Balesin (part of Polillo) has become playground to the rich and famous.
 The exclusive island resort features seven resorts, providing its members the luxury of choosing to stay in differently themed villas.
 Although quite far, Salibungot beach of Jomalig is known to backpackers for its golden shores.
 Real on the other hand is becoming known for surfing.
 Pulong Pasig in Calauag and Cagbalete Island of Mauban are known for white beaches.

-In the south central portion of the province, the beaches of Guisguis in Sariaya have long been considered a local destination.
+In the central portion of the province, the beaches of Guisguis in Sariaya have long been considered a local destination.
 Several resorts including Villa del Prado Resort, Dalampasigan Beach Resort and the Montevista Beach Resort are some of the resorts in the area.

-The Mainit Hot Spring in Tayabas is popular among locals.

-Baroque churches, heritage houses, and other attractions

-Quezon is home to heritage houses from the early 20th century built in the American architecture of the time such as the Enriquez-Gala Mansion, Gala-Rodriguez House and Villa Sariaya.
-Not only do these houses tell stories of the opulence afforded by coconut landlords but also gives us a glimpse of the uncertainty during wartime.
-Some of these stunning buildings are considered endangered due to road widening plans within the poblacion that will destroy these cultural icons forever.

-The country life of the Philippines is what the Villa Escudero in Tiaong offers to its guests.
-Featuring its waterfall restaurant, the plantation resort actually has deep historical roots tracing its origins back to the coconut growing industry of Quezon.
-Other Spanish-era structures also exist outside Sariaya such as the Casa de Comunidad de Tayabas, Malagonlong bridge.

-Minor Basilica de San Miguel in Tayabas and St. Louis Bishop Parish in Lucban are other testament of Spanish History in the province.

-Aside from the old churches, Kamay ni Hesus Healing Grotto which is very popular for the pilgrims, is located at Lucban.

-Other attractions that tourist may visit Perez Park, Quezon Natural Park (Zigzag Road, Atimonan), and Tayabas Capitol.

-Quezon also has large venue for concert and sporting events.
-Quezon Convention Center and Alcala Sports Complex.
+In the south, the Bondoc Peninsula towns offer an array of resorts with good beaches such as the Municipalities of Agdangan, Unisan and Catanauan.
+The islands of Padre Burgos also showcase the “ Borawan Island “ with pure sand like Boracay and a scenic view like Palawan hence its name Borawan.
+While in the Lamon Bay Area of Quezon, the Island of Alabat (municipalities: Perez, Alabat, Quezon) offers countless beach resorts.